-Standing at 300 meters, Abeno Harukas (あべのハルカス) in Osaka is the tallest skyscraper in Japan.
+Standing 300 meters tall, Abeno Harukas (あべのハルカス) in Osaka is the tallest skyscraper in Japan.
 The building stands on top of the Kintetsu Osaka Abenobashi Station and is conveniently located across from JR Tennoji Station.
 It houses a department store, an art museum, a hotel and an observation deck.

 The observation deck is called "Harukas 300" and occupies the building's top three floors (floors 58 to 60).
 The observation deck is accessed by elevators from the 16th floor.
 With large floor-to-ceiling glass panels all around, the 60th floor offers 360 degree views of Osaka, while the 58th floor features an attractively designed inner court with a wooden deck and cafe.
 A souvenir shop and restrooms with views are also available.

 Abeno Harukas Kintetsu Department Store is the largest department store in Japan.
 Covering over 100,000 square meters of retail space, it comprises of two buildings, tower and wing.
 The tower building carries many international brands, has two floors dedicated to interior and furnishing, two food floors in the basement, as well as three floors of restaurants.
 The interior is aesthetically designed, combining art and functionality.

 Over at the wing building, shops marketed under the "Solaha" branding are geared towards a younger clientele.
 There is also a floor for sports and travel goods, as well as a kids bookstore.
 Both buildings are connected by passages or short escalators on certain floors.